Hampden Street School

 In 1867 part of the town acre ‘1038' became the proposed sight for Hampden Street School.
 The section was slightly more than half an acre and bought for £45.
 On January 27th 1868, the school opened for the start of the school year, surprising many with its roll size of 129 - 75 boys and 54 girls.
 To begin with, Hampden Street School was a ‘side school' to Nelson Girls Central School, which would deal with the overall administration.
 Looking back, we can guess that maybe this is partly the reason why today Nelson Central School and Hampden Street School are so competitive with one another.1

 There has been a big change in the classroom environment with a more diverse bunch of students in the class.
 In 1970 you would be unlucky if you had one child with a behaviour problem in your class.
 Today around 4-6 is considered normal.
-Jim Lawrence, a teacher between 1973 and 1996 says that the teachers' jobs became easier because they are given more time and help to them, whereas when he taught, he went to night classes, would coach teams, had library duty all on top of teaching.
-Class sizes have changed a lot with around 39 students in a senior class until the late 1980s and because of more people immigrating, there became more children of different nationalities at the school.
+Jim Lawrence, a teacher between 1973 and 1996 says that the teachers' jobs became easier over time because they were given more time and assistance, whereas when he taught, he went to night classes, would coach teams, had library duty all on top of teaching.
+Class sizes have changed a lot.
+There were around 39 students in a senior class until the late 1980's and, with more people immigrating, there were more children of different nationalities at the school.
 Mr Lawrence described this as being "brilliant," as it gave students the opportunity to learn about and accept other cultures and ethnicities.
 It was rare to have a foreigner in the class, so a fuss was made of them.7

 When Jenny Earle became Principal in 1990, she made her own changes to the school.
-The hall was built being a physical change, but the major effects were the social changes.
+The hall was built, but the major effects were the social changes.
 Before the hall was built students had to sit on the hard, hot concrete outside with seagulls swooping down on them.
 Now with the school hall the whole school can be together under one roof and it creates an atmosphere of teamwork and togetherness.
 Mrs Earle started up the Student Council for students of all year levels to get together so they could have a say about what was happening in their school.
-The school culture gradually increased.8
+The school culture gradually got richer.8

 The Sunley Memorial Prize was a tradition that was around for over half a century.
 The prize was in memory of the first female principal of the school, Miss Sunley who died in 1910 and was awarded to the best all round boy and girl at the school.
 Robin Cook, principal from 1975 to 1990 stopped this tradition.
 He said "How do you pick the best boy and the best girl in the school?"
 His decision wasn't received well by the organisers of the Reunion, but it brought the conflict and problems between parents, teachers and students to a halt.9